ThomNardou/ThomNardou/README.md

 <h1 align="left">Hi 👋!
-My name is Thomas and I'm an apprentice devlopper, from Switzerland</h1>
+My name is Thomas and I'm an apprentice developer, from Switzerland</h1>

 ###